Explore awards

 Note: Forms must be completed online (hand written applications will not be accepted).

-4. Submit a printed copy of the application to the Undergraduate Assistant in the Main Office, Department of Chemistry by noon on Monday, February 12, 2024.
+Submit an electronic copy of the application to the Undergraduate Assistant, Department of Chemistry by Monday, February 10, 2025.

 The award is valued at $6,000 for a full 16-week work term.
 Professors who supervise award winners will supplement the award and students will receive a minimum total of $9,800.